rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## Introduction

-This repository contains the working codebase for the Malaria Simuation (MaSim) under development by the Boni Lab at Penn State.
-While efforts are made to keep releases organized, stable code specific to publications are maintained in repostiories under the [Boni Lab on GitHub](https://github.com/bonilab).
+This repository contains the working codebase for the Malaria Simulation (MaSim) under development by the Boni Lab at Penn State.
+While efforts are made to keep releases organized, stable code specific to publications are maintained in repositories under the [Boni Lab on GitHub](https://github.com/bonilab).

 ## Documentation

-The simuation has been tested to run on Windows 10, Windows Subsystem for Linux (Ubuntu), and Red Hat 7.9.
-Instructions for installing the toolchains required for development can be found under [documentation/developer.md](documentation/developer.md) and basic instructions for running the simuation can be found in [documentation/demo/](documentation/demo/).
-While basic simuations are possible on desktop comuting enviornemnts, regional and national scale simuations require advanced computing enviorments with access to 64 GB of RAM or more.
+The simulation has been tested to run on Windows 10, Windows Subsystem for Linux (Ubuntu), and Red Hat 7.9.
+The majority of development is performed on under Linux so building and running under Windows may be impacted.
+Instructions for installing the tool chains required for development can be found under [documentation/developer.md](documentation/developer.md) and basic instructions for running the simulation can be found in [documentation/demo/](documentation/demo/).
+While basic simulations are possible on desktop computing environments, regional and national scale simulations require advanced computing environments with access to 64 GB of RAM or more.
+Sample configuration files can be found under [documentation/input/](documentation/input), and examination of `simple.yml` or `spatial.yml` is recommended after working with the demonstration configuration in [documentation/demo/](documentation/demo/).

 ---